k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 You can therefore hover over the population link with your mouse cursor to view a tooltip that provides detailed information about the link, including the source table and columns, the destination table and columns, and the population name.

 In the below example, the connecting column in the destination table - RECOMMENDATIONS - is hidden.
-With this tooltip you do not need to scroll down to reveal it.
+However, with this tooltip you do not need to scroll down to reveal it.